Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 At this time, there is nothing in beyond what we just did.
 I mean, the moves we just made were made because as we've gotten more transportation centric in our line in what we do, those 15 -- the 15 branches that are part of the disposal group -- our business model was moving away from agricultural lending and the things that need -- is needed in those communities.
 And so we weren't serving those communities as well as we would like and nor were the assets they generated moving towards our ultimate goal.
 We believe there is value and a diversity of revenue.
-I mean we have a singular -- our focus is, of course, on transportation, but there's a value in maintaining the diversity of funding and revenue at this point in our transition towards a financial technology company that is a bank.
+I mean we have a singular -- our focus is, of course, on transportation but there's a value in maintaining the diversity of funding and revenue at this point in our transition towards a financial technology company that is a bank.
 So you're not going to see us expand into anything new as far as additional dispositions.
 There's nothing in the queue at this time.

 Brady Gailey